'Smoke on board' EgyptAir plane before crash

 "The families want the bodies.
 That is what concerns us.
 The army is working on this.
 This is what we are focusing on," he said.

-A French patrol boat carrying equipment capable of tracing the plane's black boxes was expected on Sunday or Monday.
+French investigators met their Egyptian counterparts in Cairo, while a French patrol boat carrying equipment capable of tracing the plane's black boxes was expected on Sunday or Monday.

 It had turned sharply twice before plunging 22,000 feet (6,700 metres) and vanishing from radar screens, said Greek Defence Minister Panos Kammenos.